ecrows/open-model-cards/README.md

 ## Getting Started

 If you don't have any special requirements, you can build a beautiful model cards by adding or editing the provided YAML files in src/models/.
+The text is rendered from [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) so you can easily add simple formatting.
+You can place images under a sub-directory in `public`, as in the example.
 If you want more fine-grained control, or want to embed say a Bokeh visualization, custom image, or similar, then you can create your own custom Card HTML using `src/card/Card.js` as a template.

 ## Available Scripts